Nick's Plumbing & Air Conditioning Live Video Transcription:

 Now they can have a division or people that do it, but as long as they have been doing it and it’s not their 10th time.
 Even I would never let somebody do my house.
 It hasn’t been doing it for years because if they make a mistake and they tell you that there’s a leak, there is no way for you to verify that and less you hire another company to go back in which is going to cost you a ton of money.
 Most people won’t do that.
 So you have to make sure that you are not looking at the cheapest price, let’s call it and a guy he’s telling you all we can do that for a couple of hundred dollars.
 No you can’t.
 And if they’re doing it for a couple of hundred bucks, maybe they find a leak that you really didn’t have from.
 I’d always be worried that, you know, especially, um, I know in our industry, a lot of companies don’t want to take other companies word because if you call company a and they did this isolation test and they charge you x and you want company to be to come look at it and see if it looks accurate.

 They’re most likely want to do the one to do their own test.
 You know, we don’t like going off other people’s words because we don’t know.
-At Nick’s plumbing, I can tell you guys, we won’t go off somebody else’s work.
+At Nick’s Plumbing & Air Conditioning, I can tell you guys, we won’t go off somebody else’s work.
 We do our own work, which means you’re going to have to pay for it all over again.
 And the only reason why is because we want to be accurate and we don’t want to take somebody that we don’t know.
 It’s word for it, especially again, very specialised field, very extensive expensive work for your house.
 All those things come into play.
 We want to make sure that we’re accurate and we’re right in the company that you choose.
 You should want them to be the same way.
 So if you don’t feel comfortable with them, do your research before you have that test done and make sure that you feel comfortable that you have a qualified person out there that can take care of your needs.

 There’s truly only a handful of companies out of x amount that we have in Houston.
 There’s probably only about 12 companies maybe that can get this done correctly.
 But the issue is everybody wants the money for it because it’s the most expensive job you can get done.
 And when it comes through the repair, we are the engineer on the repair.
 We engineered this out of our heads.
 And if you’re not doing this day in weekly, uh, you might not have the engineering skills in your house, then really gets messed up.
 So you guys really have to think about who you’re hiring, why you’re hiring, and if you’re basing it on price, I’m telling you right now, you’re making a huge mistake.
 I could agree with that.
 So continuing on, I’m using these inflatable ball.
 You go through the entire house with all with isolating these different areas of the home.